HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 * E: The “**Date**” column contains the date of the most recent change to the item.
 Only the most recent changes are shown in the list.
 * F: The “**Item Path**” column contains the current path to the item.
 * G: The “**Status**” column describes the difference between the item in TDS Classic and the item in the target Sitecore instance.
-* H: The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the dropdown.
+* H: The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the drop down.
 By default, TDS Classic will always choose “**No Action**”.
 * I: The developer can review the changes to an item in more detail in the lower pane.
 After selecting the desired operations, clicking the “**Do Updates**” button performs the actions on the items.